CSC207-UofT/course-project-group-002-tut5101/phase1/DESIGN_DOCUMENT.md

     - Customers can provide a complaint on stuff.
 The complaint may be anonymous.
     - Review reads and write to data files to keep the customer's reviews.

+# UML Diagram
+UML diagrams can be found in the phase 1/UML folder.
+Since the overall project UML is too large and too messy to view, we created a UML diagram for each important sector of our program, illustrating how each sector works.
+The sectors that we included are: Login system, UI selection, Customer system, Kitchen system, Serving & Delivery staff system, manager system, and inventory staff system.

 # Description of major design decisions

 - A major design decision was on deciding how the Main class connects with all the UIs.
 We eventually decided to create